FFMS/ffms2/doc/ffms2-api.md

 int FFMS_IndexBelongsToFile(FFMS_Index *Index, const char *SourceFile, FFMS_ErrorInfo *ErrorInfo);
 ```
 Makes a heuristic (but very reliable) guess about whether the given `FFMS_Index` is an index of the given `SourceFile` or not.
-Useful to determine if the index object you just read with `FFMS_ReadIndex` is actually relevant to your interests, since the only two ways to pair up index files with source files are a) trust the user blindly, or b) comparing the filenames; neither is very reliable.
+Useful to determine if the index object you just read with [FFMS_ReadIndex][ReadIndex] is actually relevant to your interests, since the only two ways to pair up index files with source files are a) trust the user blindly, or b) comparing the filenames; neither is very reliable.

 #### Arguments